-In all Pokémon game versions except for Generation V (Pokémon Black, Pokemon White, Pokemon Black 2 and Pokemon White 2), the Elite Four need to be faced in order.
-The levels of the Pokemon used by the Elite Four generally start around level 48 and get as high as level 50.
-If you are planning to battle the Elite Four, try to have Pokemon in your party of at least level 45, and level 55 or level 60 if you want to ensure victory.
+In all Pokémon game versions except for Generation V (Pokémon Black, White, Black 2 and White 2), the Elite Four need to be faced in order.
+The levels of the Pokémon used by the Elite Four generally start around level 48 and get as high as level 50.
+If you are planning to battle the Elite Four, try to have Pokémon in your party of at least level 45, and level 55 or level 60 if you want to ensure victory.
 Bringing high-end potions with you to the Elite Four is strongly advised.

 Kanto / Johto (I & III)

 Lorelei, Bruno, Agatha, Lance